as/frame/README.md

   fr.Delete(0, 11)
 ```

-`Insert` and `delete` return the number of characters inserted or deleted.
+`Insert` and `Delete` return the number of characters inserted or deleted.

-To `delete` the last insertion:
+To `Delete` the last insertion:
 ```
   p0 := 0
   n := fr.Insert([]byte("123"), p0)